go-jet/jet/README.md

 different objects required from the database.
 This handler will last 3 seconds !!!.

 With Jet, handler time lost on latency between server and database is constant.
 Because we can write complex query and return result in one database call.
-Handler execution will be proportional to the number of rows returned from database.
+Handler execution will be only proportional to the number of rows returned from database.
 ORM example replaced with jet will take just 30ms + 'result scan time' = 31ms (rough estimate).

 With Jet you can even join the whole database and store the whole structured result in  in one query call.
 This is exactly what is being done in one of the tests: [TestJoinEverything](/tests/chinook_db_test.go#L40).
-The whole test database is joined and query result is stored in a structured variable in less than 1s.
+The whole test database is joined and query result(~10,000 rows) is stored in a structured variable in less than 0.7s.

 ##### How quickly bugs are found